esphome/esphome-devices/src/docs/devices/DETA-Grid-Connect-Smart-Switch/index.md

 ---
 title: DETA Grid Connect Smart Switch (Single / Double / Triple / Quad)
-date-published: 2020-11-23
+date-published: 2023-10-23
 type: switch
 standard: au
-board: esp8266
+board: bk72xx
 ---

 ## General Notes

 The DETA [Smart Single Switch (6911HA)](https://www.bunnings.com.au/deta-smart-single-gang-light-switch-touch-activated-with-grid-connect_p0098811) and [Smart Double Switch (6912HA)](https://www.bunnings.com.au/deta-smart-double-gang-light-switch-touch-activated-with-grid-connect_p0098812) are made by Arlec as part of the [Grid Connect ecosystem](https://grid-connect.com.au/), and are sold at Bunnings in Australia and New Zealand.

-Older models can be flashed without disassembly or soldering [using tuya-convert](#tuya-convert) however recently purchased evices may require serial flashing.
+### Series 1
+Series 1 models could be OTA flashed using using tuya-convert.

+### Series 2
+Recently purchased devices are using the Beken BK7231T microcontroller and can be OTA flashed using using Cloudcutter.

 [Triple 6903HA](https://www.bunnings.com.au/deta-smart-touch-activated-triple-gang-light-switch-with-grid-connect_p0161014) and [Quad 6904HA](https://www.bunnings.com.au/deta-smart-touch-activated-quad-gang-light-switch-with-grid-connect_p0161015) The pin outs on the 3 & 4 gang switches are different to the 1 and 2 gang switches.

+## Getting it up and running

+### Cloudcutter

+[Cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) is a tool designed to simplify the process of flashing Tuya-based devices.
+It allows you to bypass the need for physically opening the device and swapping out chips.
+By leveraging the cloud APIs, Cloudcutter enables you to flash the firmware remotely, making it a convenient and less intrusive option.
+Follow the instructions on the [Cloudcutter GitHub repository](https://github.com/tuya-cloudcutter/tuya-cloudcutter) to use this method for flashing your device.

-### Incompatible Wifi Modules
+### Disassembly

-Deta/Bunnings now ship the Single, Double and Triple (tbc on Quad) with WB3S chips, which are _not_ compatible with ESPHome/Tuya/Tasmota/etc. Packaging states a "Series 2" model number, eg "6911HA - Series 2".
+If you can't or don't wish to use Cloudcutter, you can flash directly to the outlet with USB to serial adapter.
+## Overview

+This guide covers the DETA Smart Switches, including the [Single (6911HA)](https://www.bunnings.com.au/deta-smart-single-gang-light-switch-touch-activated-with-grid-connect_p0098811) and [Double (6912HA)](https://www.bunnings.com.au/deta-smart-double-gang-light-switch-touch-activated-with-grid-connect_p0098812), which are part of the [Grid Connect ecosystem](https://grid-connect.com.au/).
+These switches are available at Bunnings stores in Australia and New Zealand.

+## Series Information

+### Series 1

+- **Flashing Method**: OTA via tuya-convert

+### Series 2

+- **Microcontroller**: Beken BK7231T
+- **Flashing Method**: OTA via Cloudcutter

+> **Note**: The [Triple 6903HA](https://www.bunnings.com.au/deta-smart-touch-activated-triple-gang-light-switch-with-grid-connect_p0161014) and [Quad 6904HA](https://www.bunnings.com.au/deta-smart-touch-activated-quad-gang-light-switch-with-grid-connect_p0161015) models have different pinouts compared to the 1 and 2 gang switches.

+## Setup Guide

+### Using Cloudcutter

+[Cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) is a tool designed to simplify the flashing process.
+Follow the [official guide](https://github.com/tuya-cloudcutter/tuya-cloudcutter) for instructions.

+### Manual Flashing

+If you prefer to flash manually, you'll need a USB to serial adapter.
+Follow the disassembly steps below:

+1. Remove the front plastic face.
+2. Unscrew the two exposed screws.
+3. Remove the clear panel and the small PCB underneath.

-It is still possible to convert these switches to ESPHome by replacing the WB3S chip with a ESP-12E or ESP-12F chip and adding a 10k pull-down resister on GPIO15, as WB3S does not require it, and it is omitted from the board in some cases.
+> **Tip**: You can convert these switches to ESPHome by replacing the WB3S chip with an ESP-12E or ESP-12F chip and adding a 10k pull-down resistor on GPIO15.

-## GPIO Pinout
+## GPIO Pinouts

+### Tuya-Based Models

 | Pin    | Function                       |
 | ------ | ------------------------------ |